-God's grace renewing a people through worship, community & service
+God's grace renewing a people through worship, community & mission

 During a British conference on comparative religions, experts from around the world were discussing whether any one belief was unique to the Christian faith.
 The debate went on for some time until C. S. Lewis wandered into the room.
 "What's the rumpus about?" he asked, and heard in reply that his colleagues were discussing Christianity's unique contribution among world religions.
 In his forthright manner Lewis responded, "Oh, that's easy.
 It's grace."

 It always starts with God.
 God called all things into being and sustains them by his word.
 Through the Bible, God’s grace is revealed throughout and comes to fulfillment in the life, death, and resurrection of his Son, Jesus Christ.
 There is no other faith tradition in which salvation is such a unique gift from God.

 And God’s grace renews a people, not just individuals, but a community, called the Church, to live a life of grace in the world.
 The renewal part is interesting too.
 The Bible’s picture of salvation isn’t the destruction of what God made, but it is a process of making it even better, fuller, richer, deeper, from our relationship with God, to our human life together, and even all nature too.

 This process of renewal could look something like this: